Lee Tomlin: Cardiff City

 On 13 July 2017, Tomlin joined Championship rivals Cardiff City on a three-year contract for an undisclosed fee, making his debut for the club on the opening day of the 2017–18 season during a 1–0 victory over Burton Albion.

 On 31 January 2018, Tomlin joined Nottingham Forest on loan in a swap deal with Jamie Ward moving to Cardiff on loan in return.
 He scored his first goal for Forest in a 1–1 draw with Reading on 20 February 2018.

 On 18 December 2018, it was announced that Tomlin was training with Peterborough United and would return to the club on loan from 1 January 2019 until the end of the season.
 However, the move was delayed due to paperwork issues.
 The transfer was eventually completed on 8 January.

 Tomlin signed a new two-and-a-half-year contract with Cardiff on 10 January 2020.

 Tomlin left the club by mutual consent on 4 October 2021.

 Walsall

 On 25 February 2022, Tomlin signed for EFL League Two club Walsall on a short-term deal until the end of the 2021–22 season.
 Tomlin made five appearances with the club, four of which off the bench, before being released at the end of the season.

 Doncaster Rovers and retirement

 After playing for Doncaster Rovers in summer 2022, Tomlin retired due to injury in October 2022.

 Ilkeston Town

 On 1 December 2022, Tomlin came out of his retirement to join Ilkeston Town as player-coach.

 Coaching career

 Morecambe

 On 20 August 2025, Tomlin was appointed as assistant manager of National League club Morecambe.
+In January 2026, he was appointed joint-caretaker manager following the sacking of Ashvir Singh Johal.